saamauro92/hangman_game/README.md

 ### Known Bugs

- - On mobile version keyboard will not show up making it difficult to play the game.
  -  Generating random words to guess sometimes could repeat the words.

+ #### Fixed Bugs

+ -  On mobile version keyboard will not show up, I tried several approaches and the only one that seemed to work fine was by adding a hidden input above the letters in html to guess and set opacity 0 and Z index 20 on the letters.

 ## Deployment